top of page

 About Jahni:

 John “Jahni” Moore is a southern born visual artist.
 His early years were spent immersed in books, church, and nature.
 Through books and the natural world, he developed an insatiable desire to “know and creatively express through narrative.”
-He is a graduate of Alabama A&M University with a Bachelor of Science degree in Graphic Design, an M. Ed in Art, and an M. F. A. from the School of the Art Institute of Chicago.
-As an educator, Moore has taught art professionally from kindergarten to the university level.
-He is the creator of numerous murals and public works from Chicago to Colombia South America where he twice served as Art Ambassador.
-One great honor is that his work hangs in the Fernando Botero Library in San Cristobal, Colombia, South America.
-He has shown all over the United States at venues such as Laxart in Los Angeles with Paul McCarthy and Jenny Hauser to New York Riverside Church alongside original works by Kehinde Wiley.
-Currently he works out of his studio he calls the C.H.U.R.C.H.
+He has a bachelors in graphic design and a master's degree in art education.
+He also holds a master's degree in fine arts from the School of the Art Institute of Chicago.
+Moore has taught art professionally to many age groups, from kindergarten to university level.
+He has created numerous murals located in cities from Chicago, Illinois USA to Colombia, South America.
+He served as Art Ambassador in Colombia twice, and his work hangs in Fernando Botero Library in San Cristobal, Colombia.
+He has shown all over the United States at venues such as Laxart in Los Angeles with Paul McCarthy and Jenny Hauser, to New York Riverside Church alongside original works by Kehinde Wiley.
+He works out of his studio he calls the C.H.U.R.C.H.
 (Come Help Us Restore Cosmic Harmony) in Huntsville, Alabama.
 Jahni is committed to activating a creative paradigm shift, where purpose-driven creative achievements become the cornerstone of a thriving and interconnected global community.